More details are coming to light on the updated 2021 Chevrolet Bolt EV, which will make its debut before the end of the year.

-From a styling standpoint, the 2021 Bolt EV will feature a different fascia, which gives it a slightly sportier appearance, along with a slightly revised rear fascia with different tail lights.
+From a styling standpoint, the 2021 Bolt EV will feature a new front fascia, gives it a slightly sportier appearance with more character.
+A slightly revised rear fascia with different tail lights is also in store.
 We also hear it will feature new forward-facing cameras for a new adaptive cruise control system, but it will not be available with Super Cruise.
 As we reported earlier this week, the first non-Cadillac vehicle to be offered with Super Cruise will be the 2022 Chevrolet Bolt EUV electric crossover.

-The interior will also get a major overhaul with a redesigned dashboard, more soft-touch materials and all-new seats with different faux-leather upholstery and thick stitching.
-The gear select knob has also been thrown out, replaced with GM Electronic Precision Shift buttons.
+The interior will also get a major overhaul with a redesigned instrument panel and dashboard, more soft-touch materials and all-new seats with different faux-leather upholstery and thick stitching.
+The center screen will be repositioned to the top of the dash, while the current model’s gear selector will be replaced with buttons; both systems represent different interfaces of the GM Electronic Precision Shift.
 Rounding out the changes is a new infotainment system with more over-the-air-update capabilities and a sporty-looking flat-bottom steering wheel.

 We were aware all this was coming after we got a glimpse of the 2021 Chevrolet Bolt EV last fall, when GM Authority spy photographers managed to snap some interior pictures of the electric vehicle, and caught another prototype testing in Michigan a few weeks later.